 - We list all the UK cars and are intending to scale to over 20 countries.

 What is your greatest business achievement to date?

 Securing more than $1m in investment during our first round of funding and getting support from some hugely influential tech angels such as Adrian Aoun; head of special projects for Google, and Hank Vigil; senior vice president of strategy and partnership for Microsoft.
 Between them, our angels have previously backed the likes of Pinterest, Square and Wavii.

 What numbers do you look at every day in your business?

 The number of new dealers we’ve had sign up to work with us.
-We already have more than 100 pre-registered customers and by May 2017 we expect to have 25% of the UK’s 20,000 dealers as live customers.

 To what extent does your business trade internationally and what are your plans?